danielsarkwa/alx-low_level_programming/0x0B-malloc_free/README.md

-**This directory contains codes on memory allocation and deallocation, using malloc and free, in the C programming language**
+Learning directory contains codes on memory allocation and deallocation, using malloc and free, in the C programming